UK Prime Minister Theresa May to seek early election

 May called on voters to throw their support behind her Conservative Party, adding that "every vote for the Conservatives will make me stronger" in Brexit talks.

-Corbyn said he welcomed the decision to call for an election, even though his party is convulsed by divisions over his leadership, widely regarded as lackluster.
-"I welcome the Prime Minister's decision to give the British people the chance to vote for a government that will put the interests of the majority first," he said.\
+Corbyn said he welcomed the decision to call for an election, even though his party is fractured over his leadership, widely regarded as lackluster.

 Tim Farron, leader of the Liberal Democrats -- which was battered in the 2015 election and now holds just nine seats in the House of Commons -- said the election was Britain's chance to change direction.